a2aworld/Built-with-love-for-future-Martians/README.md

-# 🌟 A2A World: The Galactic Storybook
+# 🌟 A2A World | Galactic Storybook

 > **"As Above, So Below"** — A psychological resilience tool for the interplanetary era.